webboilerplate/web-boilerplate/README.md

 Web Boilerplate
 ===============

-Web Boilerplate is a starting point for platform agnistic web development.
+Web Boilerplate is a starting point for platform agnostic web development.

 ## Tooling